 What is a small farm?
 We define a small farm as a non-commercial operation, sometimes called a hobby farm, usually between 5 and 40 acres.
 Small farm owners typically maintain a career off the farm but enjoy the lifestyle that living on a small acreage farm provides.
 Small acreage farms in Whatcom County often include beef cows, pigs, horse, mink, poultry, llama, goat, sheep and/or others.

-Our goals and yours… The purpose of a farm conservation plan, as defined by Whatcom County’s Critical Areas Ordinance, is to ensure your agricultural practices do not negatively impact critical areas.
+Your goals and ours… The purpose of a farm conservation plan, as defined by Whatcom County’s Critical Areas Ordinance, is to ensure your agricultural practices do not negatively impact critical areas.
 Through the process of creating and following a farm plan, you assess your farm goals and objectives, while acknowledging the ways that you will actively (rather than passively) manage your animals and your land in a way that is protective of water quality and habitat associated with critical areas on or near your property.
 You’ll find that what protects our environment also benefits you through better livestock health and through better forage production that can save you money in the long run!

 How can we assist you?
 Whatcom Conservation District staff may be available to assist you with farm management options and help you understand current environmental laws that have been put in place to protect water quality and habitat associated with critical areas.
 Implementing a farm plan that incorporates "best management practices" will help ensure compliance with environmental laws and will also make your farm a better place to live economically and aesthetically.
 Whatcom Conservation District is a non-enforcement agency.
 Based on current funding (we are largely funded through grant monies), we may be able to provide education and technical assistance to help you develop a farm plan.
 Revisit this site for workshops and tour dates.